nus-cs2103-AY2122S1/tp/docs/team/ziqing26.md

 Given below are my contributions to the project.

-- **New Feature**: Added the ability to delate visits for elderly.
+- **New Feature**: Added the ability to delete visits for elderly.

-  - What it does: allows the user to delete visits for elderly with a shceduled next visit using elderly's index.
+  - What it does: allows the user to delete visits for elderly with a scheduled next visit using elderly's index.
   - Justification: This feature improves the product significantly because a user can cancel a scheduled visit of an elderly.
 Visits are at the core of SeniorLove, hence it is important to ensure the user has the ability to perform deletion on a visit.
   - Highlights: This enhancement affects existing commands such as `DeleteCommand` in SeniorLove.
 It required an in-depth OOP analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.